dmmgh/urbanrouteswebapp_JiraReporting/README.md

 # Urban Routes web app testing (UI/UX testing)

 The Urban Routes app builds routes and calculates the travel time and cost for different types of transportation.
-This testing project contains finding a bugs (i.e., the difference between the expected result and the actual result) in UI and reporting them in Jira.
+This testing project contains finding a bugs (i.e., the difference between the expected result and the actual result) in UI and reporting them in Jira

 ## Table of contents